oasc/oasc-mims/interaction/oasc-mim7-places.md

   * OGC Sensor Observation Services \([SOS](https://www.ogc.org/standards/sos)\)

 * **API-based family of standards:**
+  * The new [OGC Web API family of standards](https://ogcapi.ogc.org/#standards), built upon the legacy of the OGC Web Service standards, to define resource-centric APIs that take advantage of modern web development practices.
+These standards are web-friendly and are being constructed as "building blocks" that can be used to assemble novel APIs for web access to geospatial content. \(The following OGC APIs are at a different stage of development: Features, Common, Maps, Records, Processes, Coverages, Tiles, Environmental Data Retrieval\).
   * The [OGC SensorThings API](https://www.ogc.org/standards/sensorthings), provides an open-source and uniform API to connect IoT devices, data and applications on the Web, it provides a standard way to manage and retrieve observations and metadata from IoT sensors built on the legacy of OGC SOS and SPS.
-  * The new [OGC Web API family of standards](https://ogcapi.ogc.org/#standards), built upon the legacy of OGC Web Service standards, to define resource-centric APIs that take advantage of modern web development practices.
-These standards are being constructed as "building blocks" that can be used to assemble novel APIs for web access to geospatial content. \(OGC APIs: Features, Common, Maps, Records, Processes, Coverages, Tiles, Styles EDR\)

 \*\*\*\*